implicitsurfaces/polymorph/crates/gpu_interp/readme.md

 ## What's in here

-- The implementation of the GPU-based renderer in src/lib.rs
+- All of the Rust rendering stuff in src/lib.rs
+- The interpreter itself is defined in shader-in.wgsl.
 - Unit tests in tests/tests.rs
 - A native application demo (src/bin/win.rs)
 - A web app demo (src/web)